reuben-thomas/tp/docs/UserGuide.md

 3. You might not see icons rendering correctly depending on your Operating System.
 We are working on allowing icons to be universally visible.

+## Information for testers
+If you are testing DeskFlow the following admin credentials will be useful for you.

+username: Admin
+password: Admin@123

+To test with IT staff privileges, you can log in with admin and register a new user.
+1. Run `login` and enter with admin credential.
+2. Run `register` and enter username and password for the new IT staff.
+3. Run `login` again but with the new credentials created.
+4. You now have restricted access to functions as an IT staff

 ## Command summary

 | Action            | Format, Examples                                                                                                                                                                                                                                   |